dzdidi/bfx_dex/Readme.md

 4. User can have one open order (per pair?) at time

 # Idea
-Use DHT as a matching engine., Each node runs own DHT instance.
-When user wants to trade they submit request to DHT with exchange rate as defined by their inversed order.
-If there is a match - orders get filled.
-If there is no entry for this price on DHT, user's node begins announcing.
+Use DHT as a matching engine.
+Each node runs own DHT instance.
+When user wants to trade they submit requests to DHT:
+1. Lookup exact order match and complete operation if one found and filled
+2. Lookup up by exchange rate and if our order closed completely - complete.
+Retry with leftover.
+3. If not match found - start announcing by both exact order and by price.

 # Trade-offs: